cchurch/api-docs/source/includes/_definition_of_terms.md

 A User’s Login is his email address.
 This uniquely identifies the user and provides for password recovery.
 EEVB only supports only email based User Logins.
 Each User is associated with one and only one Account.
 Each User will have only one UserID assigned by the system.
 Can Users belong to multiple Accounts??

 **Administrator User**<br id=DOT-Administrator-User>
 An Account must have at least one Administrator User.
 The last Administrator User cannot be deleted.
 An Account may have multiple Administrator Users.
-The Administrator User can add and delete other users, can change permissions, add and delete Cameras, and view all Assets.
+The Administrator User can add and delete other users, can change permissions, add and delete Cameras and view all Assets.
 The Administrator Users will be notified if there are any billing issues and can view the billing history.
 Administrator Users can change billing and purchase additional services

 **Layout**<br id=DOT-Layout>
 A collection of cameras, the position and size on the screen, the setting associated with the display of the cameras on the screen stored and named.
 Layouts are used to display cameras on monitor screens and to assist with research work.
 Layouts are created by Users and named by them.
 Layouts can be either User specific or global in nature.
 Account Layouts are visible to all Users of an account.
 Each Camera Group has an associated implied Layout with it.
 Layouts have permissions for each User

 **Activation**<br id=DOT-Activation>
-Process when a new camera or bridge comes online and the User acknowledges it, names it, and brings into his system.
+Process when a new camera or bridge comes online and the User acknowledges it, names it and brings into his system.
 Billing starts at the Activation time.
 Any terms and conditions might have to be agreed at activation time as well

 **Camera TagID**<br id=DOT-Camera-TagID>
 Token assigned by EEVB to identify a Camera Tag